programdog/rzyOS/README.md

 ﻿# rzyOS create by RenZhongYu[任仲雨]
-*rzyOS is an operating system designed with a macro kernel conception* *rzyOS Version : V1.0*
+*rzyOS is an operating system designed with macro kernel conception* *rzyOS Version : V1.0*

-The scheduling strategy of rzyOS is preemptive priority & time slice rotation,the kernel can be clipped.Support for hardware floating calculate, task stack statistics, cpu usage statistics, most support 32 tasks, rzyOS has semaphore, work queue, mutex, memory management, message queue, event group, support priority inheritance. rzyOS has device tree，support posix interface, you can use open(),write(),read(),close().ioctl() to operate device driver.
+The scheduling strategy of rzyOS is preemptive priority & time slice rotation,the kernel can be clipped.Support for hardware floating calculate, task stack statistics, cpu usage statistics, most support 32 tasks, rzyOS has semaphore, work queue, mutex, memory management, message queue, event group, support priority inheritance. rzyOS has device tree，support posix interface, you can use open(), write(), read(), close(), ioctl() to operate device driver.

-rzyOS support construct by makefile and cmake in Linux.And support compile by Keil in Windows.
+rzyOS support construct by makefile and cmake in Linux.
+And support compile by Keil in Windows.

 ## Currently supported architecture